Protein Derived from Oats is Tethered to ‘Cell-Suicide’ Enzyme in New Technique

 “Caspases are like demolition experts,” said James A. Wells, PhD, professor of pharmaceutical chemistry at the UCSF School of Pharmacy, and co-senior author of the new study “They know where to put explosives in a bridge to bring it down without having to use a nuclear weapon.
 One of the reasons for using caspases to kill is because they do so in a very clean way – unlike ablating cells with lasers or surgery, which is messy and not precise, this leads to a corpse-removal process which nature knows how to deal with, without any collateral damage to the tissue.”

-Smart and Wells were joined in the study by co-senior author Graeme “Grae” Davis, PhD, the Albert Bowers Professor and chair of the Department of Biochemistry and Biophysics at UCSF, and a member of the UCSF Kavli Institute for Fundamental Neuroscience.
+Smart and Wells were joined in the study by co-senior author Graeme “Grae” Davis, PhD, the Albert Bowers Professor and chair of the Department of Biochemistry and Biophysics at UCSF, and a member of the UCSF Kavli Institute for Fundamental Neuroscience and of the UCSF Weill Institute for Neurosciences.

 Since light easily penetrates the embryos of the fruit fly Drosophila, the authors believe Caspase-LOV will be immediately useful to labs, such as Davis’s, that study this important model organism, but they said the tool could also eventually be used in other organisms, such as mice, by using fiber optics to illuminate and precisely eliminate cells.